Frazz by Jef Mallett for December 14, 2016

 18. Missing large

-alexlockhart over 7 years ago
+alexlockhart almost 8 years ago

 I can’t believe nobody else commented on this, so I had to create an account just to say this:“If the King James Bible was good enough for St Paul, it’s good enough for me!”That’s the winking reference in the last panel.
 The quote has nebulous attribution to several preachers and politicians in the USA.